-- o Respond to your pages at all times, immediately - o First dialysis begins at 6:00AM, at the bedside, usually in the critical care areas.
-Make sure patients on the early schedule have their orders written the evening before. - Report to work to the acute unit at 7:30AM.
-Ensure that all dialysis orders are written and femorals are (usually by the access fellow) done by 8:00AM to ensure that dialysis starts in a timely manner.
+- First dialysis begins at 7:00AM, at the bedside, usually in the critical care areas.
+Make sure patients on the early schedule have their orders written the evening before. - Report to work to the acute unit at 7.30AM.
+Ensure that all dialysis orders are written and femoral are placed to ensure that dialysis starts in a timely manner.
 All types of renal replacement therapy options should be discussed with patients and/or designates. - Parkside Dialysis is Division's center and is the first choice to transfer acute patients unless a patient requests a specific unit.
-Keep in mind that, at times, Health Care Insurances may dictate where a patient should be dialyzed. - o Refer to Ms. Marcia Joseph (718-703-5938) or Ms. Adanim Luboa (718-703-5939) individuals interested in Home Hemodialysis or Peritoneal Dialysis. - Pre-transplants coordinators can be contacted at (718) 270-3169 to make appointments for pre-transplant evaluation. - At discharge, dialysis patient patients should return to their dialysis centers.
+Keep in mind that, at times, Health Care Insurances may dictate where a patient should be dialyzed. - Refer to Ms. Marcia Joseph (718-703-5938) or Ms. Adanim Luboa (718-703-5939) individuals interested in Home Hemodialysis or Peritoneal Dialysis. - Pre-transplants coordinators can be contacted at (718) 270-3169 to make appointments for pre-transplant evaluation. - At discharge, dialysis patient patients should return to their dialysis centers.
 CKD patients MUST not leave the hospital without a clinic appointment.
 The fellow MUST call Linda x3174 to get the appointment for the team discharging the patient.